signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 and implemented.
 - An may be the worst of all the impacts: sometimes the required I/O protocol impacts the application Type definition itself: the I/O constraints leak in the application code.
-For example, as there are no natural support of Tuples with ProtoBuf (tuples must be expressed explicitly with messages composed of `Item1`, `Item2`, etc. fields), the lead developer has prohibited the use of tuples.
+For example, as there are no natural support of Tuples with ProtoBuf (tuples must be expressed explicitly with messages composed of fields `Item1`, `Item2`, etc.): the lead developer has prohibited the use of tuples.

 The Poco approach is to consider that the Application relies on IPoco to model any data that may need to be exchanged and then